Take Advantage of These Opportunities During College to Prepare Yourself for Future Career Success

 Make it happen

 If you are a beginner, first learn the rules of the sport.
-There are lots of books and videos online where you can learn the basic rules.
+There are many books and videos online where you can learn the basic rules.

 Now, take some lessons.
-If you cannot afford lessons, then find a friend who is willing to give you some simple instructions.
+If you cannot afford lessons, find a friend willing to give you some simple instructions.
 For golf, practice at your local driving range.
-Some universities have a physical education requirement, so you should check to see if your university offers golf or tennis as an elective.
+Some universities have a physical education requirement, so you should see if your university offers golf or tennis as an elective.
 Most colleges have intramural golf and tennis leagues.
-These intramural leagues are often paid for by student fees and could provide yet another opportunity to learn to play with other students.
+Student fees often pay for these intramural leagues and could provide another opportunity to learn to play with other students.

-For even more information about golf for beginners, Golf Digest provides a lot of advice.
+For even more information about golf for beginners, Golf Digest provides much advice.

 Lastly, some universities have a club golf team affiliated with the National Collegiate Club Golf Association (NCCGA).
 Also, some universities offer club tennis through the United States Tennis Association’s (USTA) Tennis on Campus program.
 Club sports are organized competitions against students at other schools.
 Club sports are more competitive than intramural golf and offer opportunities to play in regional and national tournaments.
 If you are a more experienced golfer or tennis player, try out for the club teams at your university.